csce585-mlsystems/Transportation_ANN/Milestone3.md

 The project's goal is to predict near-road air quality by modeling the complex relationships between traffic-related factors, environmental conditions, and pollutant concentrations using Artificial Neural Networks (ANNs).
 The response variables include concentrations of PM₁.₀, PM₂.₅, PM₁₀, and NO₂.
 The predictors encompass traffic counts (`car`, `truck`, `multi_trailer`), vehicle speeds (`speed`), gaps between vehicles (`gap`), and environmental factors (`temperature`, `humidity`, `air_pressure`).

 In this milestone, we expanded upon previous modeling efforts by implementing Multiple Linear Regression (MLR), Bayesian Regression Models, and ANNs.
-We also incorporated model interpretability techniques such as SHAP (SHapley Additive exPlanations) and LIME (Local Interpretable Model-agnostic Explanations), and performed cross-validation to assess model robustness.
+We also incorporated model interpretability technique LIME (Local Interpretable Model-agnostic Explanations), and performed cross-validation to assess model robustness.

 ## Summary of Results